Mitchell Manor in Appleton, WI

 Pros

-• pro The facility is described as one of the best the reviewer has seen for patient care and cleanliness.
+• pro The facility is described as one of the best places the reviewer has seen, with excellent patient care, cleanliness, professionalism, and friendly nurses.

 • pro The nurses are very friendly.